 Fourth, go to Social and fill out the relevant fields for your social profiles so that your posts show up correctly in Facebook, Twitter, Pinterest & Google+

-Sixth, go to XML Sitemaps.
+Fifth, go back to your XML Sitemaps.
 XML Sitemaps are basically a roadmap you give to search engines for them to use as they crawl your site.
 You’ll do a couple quick things here.

 - Exclude from XML sitemaps any types of content that you are Noindexing (ie, tag pages, categories, etc) – same as your settings from Titles & Metas –> Taxonomies